 In a state of market equilibrium, the asset in question possesses the same reward-to-risk profile as the broader market.

 The securities that lie below the efficient frontier provide inadequate returns given the pre-defined level of risk, with the reverse being true for securities above and to the right, wherein there is excessive risk for the anticipated return.

-Security Market Line (SML) vs. Capital Market Line (CML)
+What is the Difference Between Security Market Line (SML) vs. Capital Market Line (CML)?

 The security market line (SML) is frequently mentioned alongside the capital market line (CML), but there are notable differences to be aware of: